powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 Two classes implement the `DataSource` interface:
 - `MemDataSource`: extension of `ReadOnlyMemDataSource` implementing the writing features of `DataSource`
-- `AbstractFileSystemDataSource`: abstract class used to define datasources based on files present in the file system, either directly or in an archive.
+- `AbstractFileSystemDataSource`: abstract class used to define datasources based on files present in the file system, either (see below the DirectoryDataSource class and its children) or in an archive (see below the AbstractArchiveDataSource class and its children).

 (directorydatasources)=
 ### Directory DataSource